All Episodes

 When you hand up an indictment, you give it to the judge.

-When indictments are handed down, it means they come from the court and go out to the accused, the suspect.
+It means they come from the court and go out to the accused, the suspects.

 Whatever they are, we're still dealing with speculation.